tommyettinger/anim8-gdx/README.md

     }
     // AnimatedGif is from anim8; if no extra settings are specified it will calculate a 255-color palette from
     // the given pixmaps and use that for all frames, dithering any colors that don't match.
+    // see Quirks below for visual things to be aware of and choices you can take.
     AnimatedGif gif = new AnimatedGif();
-    try {
     // you can write to a FileHandle or an OutputStream; here, the file will be written in the current directory.
     // here, pixmaps is usually an Array of Pixmap for any of the animated image types.
     // 16 is how many frames per second the animated GIF should play back at. gif.write(Gdx.files.local("AnimatedGif.gif"), pixmaps, 16);
-    } catch (IOException e) {
-        // not strictly necessary, but useful if there is a problem. e.printStackTrace();
-    }
 }
 ```